 Upcycling is the natural evolution to recycling.
 Just like the products from which they originate, these upcycled materials are stable, waterproof, and hardwearing.
 Products that might otherwise end up in landfill ends up being properly reused, helping us to enjoy new shoes and attire with minimal environmental impact.

 We often hear that leather shoes are very comfortable and adapt the shape of the wearer's feet.
-People tell us that the non-leather shoes they tried were terrbile, uncomfortable and didn't last.
+People tell us that the non-leather shoes they tried were terrible, uncomfortable and didn't last.
 And it's "just plastic"!
-Let's clear up some predjudices about vegan shoes.
+Let's clear up some prejudices about vegan shoes.

 You obviously wouldn’t judge the quality of the entire market for pens and writing instruments based on